surma/surma.dev/content/things/portrait-mode.md

 ## Bokeh

 Now that we know how to focus, determine the focal plane and even determine lens position with a given focal plane, we can take a look what happens when something is _out_ of focus.
 Most of us have seen the phenomenon of big circular light spots in the background.
-These circles are often refferred to as “Bokeh”.
+These circles are often referred to as “Bokeh”.
 Bokeh is Japanese for “blur”, and _technically_ refers to anything that is out of focus, but instead it is often used to refer to the look of out-of-focus point lights specifically.

 <figure>
   <img src="bokeh.jpg" loading="lazy" width="1280" height="720" style="max-width: 1280px">